#doitanyway, #freedom, #opportunity, #teens, #whiplash, Find A Way, sunshine & rainbows, Trauma

 Then everyone becomes paranoid, “Did I do that?
 I didn’t know we couldn’t have sex on our desk?!”

 I see this a lot with my kids.
-When I am not being clear or specifically asking them what I want them to do; this results in big arguments.
-They check out after about 10 words.
+When I am not being clear or specifically asking them what I want them to do; this results in big arguments and they find loopholes.
+Their eyes glaze after about 10 words.
 So I attempt to count the words prior to addressing them.

 Clear concise consequences stated before the decision.
 There is no “I didn’t know.”